AddyMills/Addys-Guitar-Hero-Toolkit/README.md

 These tools, while in its infancy, plan to start fixing this aspect of the customs scene.

+There is now just one executable for all available functions.
+This program will be updated to include more functions as time goes, but it'll allow you to just use one executable:

+The image above explains the functions.
+You can either use beginner mode, or advanced mode.
+Beginner mode is activated when starting the program without any arguments (i.e. just double clicking on the executable).
+It'll confirm you want to start in beginner mode, and then you can use the step-by-step instructions to perform your tasks.

+Advanced mode is actiavated by calling the program and giving it arguments.
+The first argument always needs to be the function (make_midi, pak_extract, etc.) followed by the file you want to process.
+You can also type the following modifers **after** the input file:

+*  -o: Specify an output folder
+*  -hopo: Specify the HO/PO threshold in ticks (default is 170) -- For *make_midi* only.

-## MidQBGen
+## Make MIDI

-My first released tool is a MIDI parser so far called "MidQBGen".
+The first tool is a MIDI parser.
 This will take a Rock Band style MIDI file and, in addition to giving you all the playable stuff you get with GHTCP, give you a game file that has left-hand animations, and drumming animations.

 Note: In order for drum animations to show up, the input MIDI must have drum animations charted as per Rock Band's specifications.